 The Asia-Pac Chiropr J maintains a continuous call for papers that build the evidence-based for chiropractic.
-We specifically want to talk with chiropractors in chiropractic language.
+We specifically want to talk with chiropractors in the language of chiropractors.

 All submissions are peer-reviewed and we select reviewers once a manuscript is received to ensure 'best fit'.

 The Journal is indexed in the Index to Chiropractic Literature.
 We respect ICL as our profession's referent data base.

 Case Reports form a powerful evidential base and we accept both early reports which may be brief and which we publish as Primary Evidence, and full reports which we publish as Clinical Evidence.

 Community: We welcome papers that report the many activities conducted by the profession’s education institutions and philanthropists and to foster greater diversity in outreach services to improve community health and well-being in underserved regions.
 Dr Jennifer Luu (BSc(Pharmacology), BHSc(Chiro), MClinChiro) is well-grounded in the outreach programs she conducts in Cambodia and will welcome your reports of the approaches you take to serve this important aspect of chiropractic in the community.